thorchh/agent-starter/CONTRIBUTING.md

-# Contributing to Agent Workflow Starter
+# Contributing to Agent Starter

 Thank you for your interest in contributing!
 This guide will help you get started with development and understand the project's contribution workflow.